talyssonoc/structure/README.md

 An `isValid()` method will be added to the prototype of structures, this method will validate the structure based on its schema.
 If `isValid()` returns `false`, a property called `errors` will be added to the structure instance, an array of validation errors.

-Validations require you to use the object type descriptor:
+Validations require you to use the complete type descriptor:

 ```javascript
 const User = attributes({